Fiat 127: VAZ-1101

 The Soviet manufacturer VAZ expanded its existing collaboration with Fiat in the early 1970s to develop a 127-derived supermini which would have slotted below the existing Fiat 124-based Zhiguli sedan.
 The car, designated VAZ-1101 however never made production, but formed the basis of the later Lada Niva (VAZ-2121) off-roader, which as a result, retained key styling features of the Fiat 127 - most notably the distinctive forward-opening 'clamshell' hood; with the stepped beltline and glasshouse also bearing a strong resemblance to the 127.

 Specials

 Italian coachbuilder Moretti made a canvas-topped version in the style of the Renault Rodeo and Citroën Méhari called the "Midimaxi" (to set it apart from the smaller, 126-based Minimaxi).
 In spite of its rugged appearance, the front-wheel drive underpinnings remained the same.
-The Midimaxi was first shown at the 1971 Turin Motor Show, which was also when the very similar Fissore 127 Scout first appeared.
+The Midimaxi was first shown at the 1971 Turin Motor Show, which was also when the very similar Fissore 127 Scout first appeared.The Scout 127 was also produced in Greece by Autokinitoviomihania Ellados, which further developed the model into the 127 Amico version, producing a total of just over 6,000 units.

 Another special was a station wagon derivative (127 Familiare) developed by small Turinese coachbuilders Coriasco, first shown in 1971.
 Coriasco also developed a panel van derivative.
 In 1978, Coriasco presented a high-roofed leisure vehicle version, akin to the Talbot Matra Rancho, called the Coriasco 127 Farm.
 Coriasco displayed two 127 Coupés but these never entered production.